Grien25/LegacyRecomp/GUEST_FUNCTION.md

 # GUEST_FUNCTION Documentation

-This document catalogs all GUEST_FUNCTION implementations across the Legacy Recomp codebase, explaining their purpose and functionality.
+This document catalogs all GUEST_FUNCTION implementations across the Framework Recomp codebase, explaining their purpose and functionality.

 ## Overview